Building and maintaining a System of Intracellular Compartments: Master equation for de novo assembly of Golgi cisternae

 where $p$ is the probability that a given enzyme is currently free in the pool rather than bound to the Golgi, determined by the specific binding and unbinding rates of the system \cite{banerjee,mukherjee}.

 \end{enumerate}

 Here, we choose to work with the constant rate ensemble.
-However, the methods used in this work (for instance, steps for reduction to a lower dimensional system, see \ref{sec:si2}) can be used for other ensembles as well.
+However, methodologies developed in this work, including the procedure for reduction to a lower dimensional system (see \ref{sec:si2}), readily generalize to other ensemble descriptions.

-Now, to construct the fusion-fission flux kernels from Eqs.\eqref{eq:current_expr_si1},\eqref{eq:current_expr_si2},\eqref{eq:Master_final_sup}, we would need the steady state probabilities $P_{ss}(N\v,N_{\pm})$, the conditional probability in a given internal state $P_{ss}(i \vert M, N\v, N_{\pm}) $, and the transition rates to/from that state.
-As mentioned above, we will assume that fusion and fission are independent events and hence, the distributions of fisogens and fusogens are also independent.
-We take up the fusion and fission flux kernels separately.
+Now, to construct the fusion-fission flux kernels from Eqs.\,\eqref{eq:current_expr_si1},\eqref{eq:current_expr_si2},\eqref{eq:Master_final_sup}, we would need the steady state probabilities $P_{ss}(N\v,N_{\pm})$, the conditional probability in a given internal state $P_{ss}(i \vert M, N\v, N_{\pm}) $, and the transition rates to/from that state.
+As mentioned above, we will assume that fusion and fission processes are independent events and hence the distributions of fisogens and fusogens are also independent.
+We consider the fusion and fission flux kernels separately.

 {\bf Fusion flux kernel}: We first assume that vesicle production and enzyme availability are independent Poisson processes.
 However, the availability of vesicles primed for fusion depends on the availability of fusion enzymes.
 Thus,